 What exactly is the time?
 Time is the most unknown of all unknown things.
 This is what we are thinking all the time.
-It seems obviously the ticking of the clock, the turning of the pages of a calendar.
+It seems the ticking of the clock, the turning of the pages of a calendar.
 Time presents to us in many different ways.
-We can measure the time, we keep the time and we do all our activities within the time but sometime we procrastinate doing something.
+We can measure the time, we keep the time and we do all our activities within the time but sometimes we procrastinate doing something.
 Putting off to do something is keeping time for next time.
 Our daily lives are completely wrapped around the time.

-For thousands of years, many scientist and philosophers have struggles a lot to understand the phenomenon of time.
-Time is a way to label and order events in the universe. it’s a way to measure the distance between two events also time is a medium we move through that allows us to see that change has actually happened.
-Its gives the concept of past and future.
+For thousands of years, many scientist and philosophers have struggled a lot to understand the phenomenon of time.
+Time is a way to label and order events in the universe. it’s a way to measure the distance between two events also time is a medium we move through that allows us to see that change has happened.
+It gives the concept of past and future.
 This is really important because, it’s the only one that requires us to have an arrow of time, a direction it moves in and never changes. the future cannot come before the present.

 Entropy is the second law of thermodynamics and of all the rules of physics, it’s probably the one we are surest about.
 To put it simply entropy is the measure of the order or disorder of a system.
 The law states that the entropy is close system will either remain constant or increase with time.
 This means that you always go from ordered to disordered.

-In other word entropy is a measure of the “disorder” of a system.
-What “disorder refers to is really the number of different microscopic states a system can be in, given that the system has a particular fixed composition, volume, energy, pressure, and temperature.
+In other words, entropy is a measure of the “disorder” of a system.
+What “disorder refers to is the number of different microscopic states a system can be in, given that the system has a particular fixed composition, volume, energy, pressure, and temperature.
 By “microscopic states”, we mean the exact states of all the molecules making up the system.

 Entropy = (Boltzmann’s constant k) x logarithm of number of possible states